 - Preparation and finalisation of design and procurement of specialist services;

 - Site works;

 - Drilling, completion and testing of the first deep well;

-- Deployment of the co-axial system along with the installation of a heat main to Eden;
+- Installation of a heat main to Eden;

 - Heat production / supply to Eden, with greenhouse gas savings calculation, from the first well.

 The enabling works required to prepare the site for drilling were undertaken by a specialist contractor.
 This work included: ground levelling; erection of a perimeter fence; creation of site access; construction of roadways, drill pad, wellhead cellars and lagoons; site drainage and flood alleviation; erection of site buildings; installation of seismic monitoring network; installation of services and conductor pipe.
 A dedicated public viewing area was also created.

 Drilling EG-1 – the UK’s longest deep geothermal well – started in May 2021 and was completed in October the same year.
 It took 162 days.
 The first deep well (EG-1) is a deviated well drilled to a vertical depth of 4,871 metres (measured depth or total length of 5,277m) using conventional rotary drilling with muds.
 The upper three sections have been lined with steel casing, but the bottom section has been left as an open hole.

 In the first quarter of 2022, the well testing programme will provide essential information on the hydrogeological characteristics of the target rock zone.
 It has been designed by the team in conjunction with University of Exeter, in response to the conditions encountered during drilling, with the aim of maximising the level of understanding of the petrography, hydrogeology and geomechanical conditions of the rock at 4,500m.
 The principal technical aims will be to:

 - characterise the permeability/impedance of the target zone;

 - evaluate the spatial extent of fracture distribution and orientation in the target zone;